 we have advanced training in women’s health, have been part of the teaching faculty in higher education and at professional organizations, and have all committed our careers to helping women feel and function at their very best.

-At Vitality, we have a highly specialized team of board-certified specialists in women’s health physical therapy and cardiovascular and pulmonary physical therapy that work together to address your complaints.
-It is unique to have a team of such specially trained therapists working together to provide the highest-level of PT care.
+At Vitality, we have a highly specialized team of advanced-trained and board-certified specialists in women’s health physical therapy and cardiovascular and pulmonary physical therapy that work together to address your complaints.
+It is unique to have a team of such specially trained therapists working together to provide the highest level of PT care.
 We work one-on-one with you to address your specific concerns and help you reach your goals.
 We value you and treat you as a whole person, not just as another number.